NelisW/pyradi/pyradi/hdf5-as-data-format.md

 #HDF5 in Python

-##Motivation for using HDF5 in SensorSim
+##Motivation for using HDF5 in pyradi.rystare

 An HDF5 file is a convenient means to store data in a structure.
-In SensorSim it is used to store all input and output data in one collective location.
+In pyradi.rystare it is used to store all input and output data in one collective location.
 This is a convenient way to keep track of all the variables in one place.

 Using HDF5 for this purpose is definitely more verbose and requires careful coding to keep track of the `[...]` and `.value` constructs.